-We were extremely pleased with the positive feedback received from our computerized In-Service Examination and Oncology Knowledge Assessment Examination last year.
-This was a needed change that we believe improved the quality of our exam and the examinee's experience.
-We greatly appreciate your support and assistance in making it a successful implementation and hope that the new processes become easier for everyone with each new exam year.
+We were extremely pleased with the positive feedback received from our computerized In-Service Examination and Oncology Knowledge Assessment Test last year.
+We greatly appreciate your support and assistance in making it a successful implementation and hope that the processes become easier for everyone with each new exam year.

 The date for these exams will remain the same as the previous years, which is the third Saturday of November (November 21, 2015).

 Registration information for the 2015 ISE and OKAT will be sent to you in late-June or early July.
 Again this year and going forward, all training programs will administer the exam for their training program only.
 Residency programs located in cities with multiple programs will no longer rotate hosting the exam.

 You will need to determine the venue for the exam (i.e., local testing center, department/division computers, or personal laptops).
 Replicate the testing environment you used last year if you were happy with the outcome.
 Otherwise, contact your Department of Surgery as they currently administer their American Board of Surgery Resident exam at campus testing centers.
 You may be able to duplicate what they are doing and use the same testing facility.
 This could save you some time when determining how you plan to administer the exam.
 Personal laptop computers may be used if you don’t have a testing center or enough desktops.
 It will be necessary to perform a system check on each computer used and download a secure browser 7 to 10 days before the examination regardless of the venue selected.
 More details on this are provided on this webpage.